The Award

 Alex Andreou

-The winner of the Jane Grigson Trust award 2016 was:
+The winner of the Jane Grigson Trust Sous Chef Award 2016 was:

 Alex Andreou: The Magic Bay Leaf